 We operate one of the strictest criteria for analysing the assets we wish to add to our preferred investment universe.
 This is supported by significant investment in back-office and client-facing systems, and by market-leading policies and procedures to keep our clients’ assets safe.

 “Often, banks sit on legacy platforms, or simply add updates to them, creating platforms that are slow, clunky and inefficient.
-But we are not building on old systems, we are listening to client needs and designing and building approaches that support them,” says Andrew.
+But we are not building on old systems, we are listening to client needs and designing and building approaches that support them,” says Simon.

 We also do not believe in over-reliance on an individual.
 The traditional caricature of a fund manager circling stocks in the pink papers on a Sunday afternoon just does not apply within our approach.
 Instead, when building a solution, we start with an asset allocation model, layering with optimisation tools.
 This helps build a base model of strategic asset allocation that ‘tests’ itself constantly on both past and future scenarios.